top of page

 5. Subscription & Membership Waste ($100–$1500+ per Year)

-Use a subscription tracker app.
-These tools can help you keep tabs on all your recurring payments and send reminders before charges hit.
+ACTIONS: Audit your subscriptions every 3–6 months.
+Review all active memberships and cancel or downgrade unused services.
+Use a subscription tracker app to keep tabs on all your recurring payments and send yourself reminders before charges hit.

 6. Impulse Buying ($500–$5000+ per Year)